janaxs/javascript-style-guide/README.md

 Statements like `if, else, for, while, do, switch, try, catch, function, return` should be followed by whitespace.

+The opening curly brace should go on the same line as the keyword.
+Do not use a linebreak before the opening curly brace.

 Require a space inbetween the arguments of the for statement.

 `for (i=1; i<0; i--) {`